qouteall/qouteall-blog/blog/2025/Some other WebAssembly Knowledge.md

   - GC value references.
 - Heap.
 Holds GC values.
 - Globals.
 A global can hold a number (`i32`, `i64`, `f32`, `f64`), an `i128` or a reference (including function reference, GC value reference, extern value reference, etc.).
 The globals are not in linear memory.

+## Wasm stack machine

+WebAssembly use [stack machine](https://en.wikipedia.org/wiki/Stack_machine) execution model.
+It uses an implicit stack for passing values.
+It can push or pop the implicit stack.
+Wasm specification doesn't have registers.
+The implicit stack serves similar purpose as registers (but the machine code compiled from Wasm will use registers).

+The stack layout (stack size, the type of element on i-th place on stack) must be deterministic before/after a branch or loop.
+You cannot have an `if` that one branch leaves an element on stack but another branch doesn't.

+Wasm also have local variables, called locals.
+They are not in the implicit stack.
+They can be freely accessed within one function.

+JVM bytecode also uses stack machine execution model.

 ## Wasm binary content